EdwardPasfield/VoucherCode/VoucherCode/README.md

 If necessary please sign up using (Username: edward.pasfield@gmail.com Password: LkJhGfDsA44) before running tests.
 If needed please use your own login details or a test account.
 Update the login informattion in users.json

+Also if human verification needed please go through that step manually first :)

-The modals in this page are very tempramental and Cypress sometimes doesn't pick them up (arbitrary waits have been used to fix this).
+The Google Powered Search in this page is very tempramental and Cypress sometimes doesn't pick them up (arbitrary waits have been used to fix this).

 INSTALL MOCHAWESOME